JanGoedicke/PA_Macromedia/README.md

 Errors:

--Sometimes there is an issue with the JSON Data, make sure the first line isn't empty after you already created  an Account
+- Sometimes there is an issue with the JSON Data, make sure the first line isn't empty after you already created  an Account

--If you type no Int Vallues in the bet function you will have to start from the beginning
+- If you type no Int Vallues in the bet function you will have to start from the beginning

 - Sometimes after a Win or loss in a game it will kick you back to the Login screen